Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Theory

-for any $a<b$ where $C$ is a constant that does not depend on $n$ or $h$. \end{theorem} The proof is located in Supplementary Material \ref{sec_proofs}.
+The proof is located in Appendix \ref{sec_proofs}.
 Notice that the above bound holds over all possible finite intervals $[a,b]$ on $\mathbb{R}$.
 The parameter $h$ also imposes bias at rate $h^4$.
 We thus achieve consistency as $h \rightarrow 0^+$ as expected from the intuition summarized in Equation \eqref{eq_intuition}.